You need to ask yourself if your awesome technology knowledge is getting in the way of your getting ahead.

 Just kidding.
 The real question is: Can you tell me about yourself?

 Blecch.
 What a boring, vague, open-ended question.
 Who likes answering that?
+It’s not as bad as the “what is your greatest weakness” question, but it is close.

 I know.
 I’m with you.
-But unfortunately, hiring managers and executive recruiters ask the question.
+But unfortunately, hiring managers and recruiters ask the question.
 Even if you’re not interviewing and you’re out networking in the community — you need to be ready to hear it and answer it.
 At all times.

 Now, before I share a list of 10 memorable answers, consider the two essential elements behind the answers: